wimrijnders/V3DLib/Doc/Basics.md

 obtained with **me()**.
 In addition, the number of running QPUs per program is given by **numQPUs()**.
 These can be used to distribute a given calculation over multiple QPUs.

-For example, consider an two-dimensional array, of which each row is processed by one QPU.
+For example, consider a two-dimensional array, of which each row is processed by one QPU.
 The following loop can be specified:

     For (Int row = me(), row < row_size, row += numQPUs())